philipmjohnson/ics-syllabus/README.md

   * The "Objectives" field still needs to be filled in.
 Since there are detailed course-specific learning outcomes, it would be reasonable to have this field say: "(See course-specific learning outcomes)".

   * The footer window now displays "Started editing ICS 313 a few seconds ago".
-Every user's browser will be updated with this information immediately.
+This window is updated in real-time for all users.

-  * Note that the user who was editing ICS 435 has now finished.
+  * The user who was editing ICS 435 when we first logged in has now finished.

 After finishing your edits, you must press the "Save" button to save them to the database.
 When you do that, the form disappears and the page displays something like this: